As a pet parent, you probably have a lot of questions about getting your fur baby vaccinated.

 What vaccines do dogs really need?

-The two core vaccines that most vets recommend for dogs are the rabies vaccine and the DAPP (sometimes called DHPP) vaccine.
-Most dogs should be vaccinated for rabies every 1-3 years, depending on state laws.
-And the DAPP shot should be administered 3-4 times during your puppy’s initial vaccine series and then every 1-3 years after that.
+The three core vaccines that most vets recommend for dogs are the rabies vaccine, the DAPP (sometimes called DHPP) vaccine, and the Leptospirosis vaccine.
+Most dogs should be vaccinated for rabies every one to three years, depending on state laws.
+The DAPP shot should be administered three to four times during your puppy’s initial vaccine series and then every one to three years after that.
+The Leptospirosis vaccine should be administered when your dog is a puppy at 12 to 16 weeks of age, followed by a booster two to four weeks later.
+After the initial series, this vaccine should be administered annually.

 Why does pet insurance not cover vaccines?